anthonynsimon/usewebhook-cli/README.md

 To use UseWebhook CLI, run the following command:

 ```
-# Start listening for requests (will create a new webhook)
+# Create a new webhook and start listening
 $ usewebhook

 # Listen for requests to a specific webhook